apache/beam/learning/tour-of-beam/learning-content/introduction/introduction-concepts/runner-concepts/description.md

 * autoscaling of the number of workers throughout the lifetime of the job
 * dynamic work rebalancing

-Additionally, you can read [here](https://beam.apache.org/documentation/runners/dataflow/)
+Additionally, you can read more about the Dataflow Runner [here](https://beam.apache.org/documentation/runners/dataflow/)

 #### Run example
 {{if (eq .Sdk "go")}}